Reclaiming your Registration Number

 DVLA guidance notes for countersigning V765 applications states: "Applications for the reclaiming original marks or for the issue of age-related numbers should be processed with extreme caution.
 An inspection of the vehicle by someone independent of the applicant should be undertaken as the norm".

 Once the above process has been completed the Registrar of the FSOC will fill out all the necessary verification documents.
-These will normally be returned to the owner for processing at the local licensing office.
+These will normally be sent direct to DVLA on behalf of the applicant.

 The whole registration process can be time consuming so therefore don't leave it to the last two weeks before you want to get your restoration on the road.